 \section{Conclusion}

-To consider continual learning over long time horizons, memory usage is a practically imperative concern.
+Memory efficiency is crucial for continual learning over long horizons.
 We proposed SketchOGD, an efficient algorithm for systematically resolving the growing memory problem of orthogonal gradient descent (OGD) in continual learning.
-Our sketching approach is easy to implement; it maintains a summary of the history of the relevant gradients, which is updated online, without the need to reconstruct a large matrix that may not fit in memory, and without relying on boundaries between the tasks.
-It uses a constant memory space independent of how many gradients it sketches and therefore can be safely used in scenarios where the future is uncertain.
-Defining a novel metric for the performance of the sketch, relevant to the downstream task of OGD, we provided formal guarantees on the performance of the sketch by deriving deterministic and in-expectation bounds.
-Lastly, we showed that SketchOGD outperforms the existing memory-efficient variants of OGD, making it a promising practical algorithm for continual learning with fixed memory.
+Our sketching approach is easy to implement; it updates a compact summary of gradients online without relying on boundaries between the tasks, requiring constant memory irrespective of the number of gradients sketched.
+This makes it suitable for scenarios with uncertain futures.
+We provided a novel performance metric for the sketch, relevant to the downstream task of OGD, along with formal guarantees through deterministic and in-expectation bounds.
+Empirical results demonstrate that SketchOGD outperforms existing memory-efficient OGD variants, making it a robust choice for continual learning with fixed memory constraints.